How to Make Money From a Website: 59 Great Ways Revealed

 If you already have a website that is getting a bunch of traffic, congrats!
-You can skip this section and read all about how to make money from all those visitors coming to your website.
+You can skip this section.

-However, if you don't have a ton of traffic coming to your website or WordPress blog right now, I want to spend a little bit of time explaining how you can actually get some of that traffic…so you can then make money from your website or blog.
+But, if you don't have a ton of traffic coming to your website, I want to spend a little bit of time explaining how you can actually get some of that traffic…so you can use some of these methods above to start making money from your website or blog.

 How to Get Traffic from Search Engines

 Did you know that search engines like Google, Bing, and Yahoo will send traffic to your website for free if you can “rank” in them?